-- Drag an audio point to adjust the volume up or down. - Audio points can be moved up, down, left, and right. - Audio points turn red when the cursor hovers over them.
+- Drag an audio point to adjust the volume up or down. - Audio points can be moved up, down, left, and right.

-- Move Audio Clips on the Timeline

 - Add, Remove, or Adjust an Audio Point

-- ► Fade Audio In or Out
+- Fade Audio In or Out

 - Adjust Volume Up or Down

 - Replace Audio with Silence

 - Even Out Audio Volume Levels